About the ATPC

 WHAT WE’VE ACCOMPLISHED

-- Met with 100 Congressional offices to become the “go-to” payments resource
+- Held over 300 Congressional meetings to become the “go-to” payments resource

 - Secured Georgia Congressional delegation support to challenge CFPB Prepaid rule

-- Helped pass Cybersecurity Information Sharing Act through lobbying, placed articles, and Congressional meetings
+- Helped pass Cybersecurity Information Sharing Act through education, placed articles, and Congressional meetings

-- Supported launch of House Payments Technology Caucus (now 26 members) and Senate Payments Innovation Caucus – both co-chaired by Georgia Delegation
+- Supported the launch of the House FinTech and Payments Caucus and Senate Payments Innovation Caucus – both initially co-chaired by Georgia Delegation members

-- Held the first Payments 101 Congressional Staff briefing
+- Held America’s first Payments 101 Congressional staff briefing

-- Participated in 11 Congressional hearings on payments, cybersecurity, and others
+- Participated in over 50 Congressional hearings on payments, cybersecurity, data privacy, the regulation of FinTech, and others

-- Briefed the Obama Administration, Department of Homeland Security and Department of Treasury and the National Cybersecurity and Communications Integration Center
+- Briefed the Obama and Trump Administrations, Department of Homeland Security and Department of Treasury and the National Cybersecurity and Communications Integration Center

-- Co-Sponsored the Congressional Payments Technology Caucus Meet‐and-Greet
+- Co-Sponsored the initial Congressional Payments Technology Caucus Meet‐and-Greet

-- Featured ATPC editorials in The Hill and PaymentsSource urging passage of Cybersecurity legislation, and demanding comment period extension for onerous proposed CFPB Prepaid Card Rule
+- Placed ATPC editorials in The Hill and PaymentsSource urging passage of Cybersecurity legislation, and demanding comment period extension for the onerous proposed CFPB Prepaid Card Rule

-- Established relationships and became resource for growing number of Committees that claim Payments jurisdiction: Financial Services, Small Business, Homeland Security, Energy & Commerce, and Judiciary
+- Established relationships and became the resource for the growing number of Committees that claim Payments jurisdiction: Financial Services, Small Business, Homeland Security, Energy & Commerce, and Judiciary

 - Became an incubator for key industry platforms related to economic development, cybersecurity, a U.S. payments advisory council, and an international payments conference.
 This is illustrated through the ATPC Incubator Universe graphic